 giving thanks to God the Father through him

 The rationale for specifically discussing my depression in the context of my Christian beliefs is two-fold.
 Firstly, my faith plays a central role in my day to day life.
 It affects my worldview, my attitudes, my relationships, my priorities.
 It does so because I believe in a God who governs everything, and not merely a ‘god of the gaps’.
 However, a contender subtly wormed its way into this all-encompassing faith.
 Like physical cancer, it propagated exponentially, sucking the life out of its environment, until it eventually established a central position in my life.
 It too affects my worldview, my attitudes, my relationships, my priorities.
 This is the battle dynamic that I hope to investigate.
-Even though I know by definition which army is stronger, for the creator God is infinitely greater than any created ailment, it often does not feel that way.
+Even though I know by definition which is stronger, for the creator God is infinitely greater than any ailment of a fallen creation, it often does not feel that way.
 In our culture which so highly values expressive individualism, can God’s truths reign over my own emotions?
 Should they?
 How should they?
 These are questions that are important to me as a Christian experiencing depression.
 Hopefully, they will be interesting for you to explore with me.
 Secondly, on a similar train of thought, I think there is uncertainty specific to some aspects of the interface between Christian faith and mental health problems.
 These doubts may be held by people both within the Christian community and without.
 How can a loving God allow human suffering?
 Does the Bible not promise everlasting joy for believers?
 Is depression caused by sin?
 Is it a sin in itself?
 What about the role of supernatural forces in mental health problems?
 The line is understandably fuzzier between the spiritual and the emotional than the physical.
 Snap judgments can result from a lack of prior pondering.
 Even as society begins to be more open about mental health, the church needs to foster a safe environment for such discussions and develop the suitable expertise to support those in need.

 my joy in sorrow’s tears